Sunday, April 28, 5 p.m.

 but those 20 minutes represent the search for peace that endures through the ages.
 It’s a spiritual map to the center of ourselves, and many a lost soul would do well to drop in.”

-The St. David’s labyrinth is a replica of the ancient one on the floor of the Cathedral at Chartres near Paris.
+The St. David’s labyrinth is a replica of the ancient one on the floor of the Chartres Cathedral near Paris.
 Walking the labyrinth is a way to pray and meditate, just as kneeling is, or folding one’s hands and bowing one’s head.
 In walking the labyrinth in prayer, we seek to know God’s presence in our lives.

 Tips On Walking the Labyrinth